nightcrawcode/uslesswebsite/README.md

 Most of everything was made by me and the [picture](https://twitter.com/FlufPan/status/1723532452780708322) used for Discord Embed was made by [Paincake](https://twitter.com/FlufPan) on twitter (aka X)

+# is the website real?

+yep, you can find it online [over here](http://themostbasic.great-site.net/)!